 Francis first heard the news in late 2017: The village leaders responsible for managing Kuku B’s community land were reportedly holding secret meetings with private investors.

-This is all too common in Kenya, he knew what would come next: the leaders would sub-divide, privatize, and sell off parcels of the community’s land, leaving him and the many pastoralist residents of Kuku B with nowhere to graze the cattle, sheep, and goats that are their source of income.
+This is all too common in Kenya, he knew what would come next.
+The leaders would sub-divide, privatize, and sell off parcels of the community’s land, leaving him and the many pastoralist residents of Kuku B with nowhere to graze the cattle, sheep, and goats.
 He had seen it happen in neighboring villages.
 Nearby Kimana was a prime example.

 With nowhere else to go, many of them try to use Kuku B’s common grazing land, but it is quickly becoming overgrazed, leading to conflicts between the two communities.